News

 Snakes and mice might not look much alike, but much of what we know about skin coloration and patterning in vertebrates, including snakes, is based on research involving lab mice.
 There are limits, however, to what mice can tell us about other vertebrates because they don’t share all the same types of color-producing cells, known as chromatophores.
 For example, snakes have a type of chromatophore called iridophores that can generate iridescent colors by reflecting light.

-A paper from the Zeltner Lab: Norepinephrine transporter defects lead to sympathetic hyperactivity in Familial Dysautonomia models
+November 2022 paper from the Zeltner Lab: Norepinephrine transporter defects lead to sympathetic hyperactivity in Familial Dysautonomia models

 Familial dysautonomia (FD), a rare neurodevelopmental and neurodegenerative disorder affects the sympathetic and sensory nervous system.
 Although almost all patients harbor a mutation in ELP1, it remains unresolved exactly how function of sympathetic neurons (symNs) is affected; knowledge critical for understanding debilitating disease hallmarks, including cardiovascular instability or dysautonomic crises, that result from dysregulated sympathetic activity.
 Here, we employ the human pluripotent stem cell (hPSC) system to understand symN disease mechanisms and test candidate drugs.
 FD symNs are intrinsically hyperactive in vitro, in cardiomyocyte co-cultures, and in animal models.
 We report reduced norepinephrine transporter expression, decreased intracellular norepinephrine (NE), decreased NE re-uptake, and excessive extracellular NE in FD symNs.
 SymN hyperactivity is not a direct ELP1 mutation result, but may connect to NET via RAB proteins.
 We found that candidate drugs lowered hyperactivity independent of ELP1 modulation.
 Our findings may have implications for other symN disorders and may allow future drug testing and discovery.

-Genetics Professor, Pengpeng Bi, Receives Two NIH Awards
+October 2022 article on Genetics Professor, Pengpeng Bi, Receives Two NIH Awards

 University of Georgia researcher Pengpeng Bi received a pair of National Institutes of Health grants in September: a Maximizing Investigators’ Research Award (MIRA, 2022–2027) and an Exploratory/Developmental Research Grant Award (R21, 2022–2024).
 The $2.3 million awards will support efforts to uncover the molecular mechanism of human muscle development and homeostasis.

-UGA’s Rozario receives NIH Director’s New Innovator Award
+March 2021 article on UGA’s Rozario receives NIH Director’s New Innovator Award

 University of Georgia faculty member Tania Rozario has received a $2 million grant from the National Institutes of Health Director’s New Innovator Award Program, which supports early-career investigators of exceptional creativity who propose high-risk, high-reward research projects.

-A paper from the Roberts-Galbraith Lab: CBP/p300 homologs CBP2 and CBP3 play distinct roles in planarian stem cell function
+May 2021 paper from the Roberts-Galbraith Lab: CBP/p300 homologs CBP2 and CBP3 play distinct roles in planarian stem cell function

 Chromatin modifications function as critical regulators of gene expression and cellular identity, especially in the regulation and maintenance of the pluripotent state.
 However, many studies of chromatin modification in stem cells—and pluripotent stem cells in particular—are performed in mammalian stem cell culture, an in vitro condition mimicking a very transient state during mammalian development.
 Thus, new models for studying pluripotent stem cells in vivo could be helpful for understanding the roles of chromatin modification, for confirming prior in vitro studies, and for exploring evolution of the pluripotent state.